• Skip to primary navigation

 How much does an automotive engineer earn?

-An automotive engineer earns a national average salary of $76,430 On the other hand, payscale reports that the average salary for an Automotive Engineer is $76,513.
+An automotive engineer earns a national average salary of $76,430 On the other hand; payscale reports that the average salary for an Automotive Engineer is $76,513.

 Conclusion

 There is a need for more automotive engineers as the automobile world continues to grow rapidly and advance in technology.
-However, these engineers must enroll in ABET-accredited universities and also obtain a license to advance their careers.
+However, these engineers must enroll in ABET-accredited universities and obtain a license to advance their careers.

 I hope the schools and guidelines provided above help you in your decision-making.